Links to forms and petitions, as well as policy and procedure information.

 - Contact the instructor during drop/add period.

-- If you want a formal record of the audit to appear on your transcript, fill out the Audit Validation form before the end of exam period.
+- For a formal record of the audit on your transcript, fill out the Audit Validation form before the end of exam period.

-If you decide during the semester that you cannot continue auditing the course, please tell the instructor.
+If you cannot continue auditing the course, please tell the instructor.

 Read about the benefits of an International Student Identity Card.